 The financial statements have been prepared assuming that the Company will continue as a going concern.
 The Company's ability to achieve a profitable level of operations in the future will depend in large part on completing product development of its antisense products, obtaining regulatory approvals for such products, and bringing these products to market.
 During the period required to develop these products, the Company will require substantial additional financing.
 There is no assurance that such financing will be available when needed or that the Company's planned products will be commercially successful.
 The Company believes it has sufficient cash to fund operations through 2007.
-For 2007, the Company expects expenditures for operations, including collaborative efforts and GMP facilities to be approximately \$25 to \$28 million.
+For 2007, the Company expects expenditures for operations, net of government funding, including collaborative efforts and GMP facilities to be approximately \$24 to \$26 million.
 Expenditures for 2007 could increase if the Company undertakes additional collaborative efforts.
-If necessary, however, the Company's management has the ability to significantly curtail certain expenditures because a significant amount of the Company's costs are variable.
+If necessary, however, the Company's management has the ability to curtail certain expenditures because a significant amount of the Company's costs are variable.

 In December 2006, the Company announced the execution of a two-year \$28 million research contract with the Defense Threat Reduction Agency (DTRA), an agency of the United States Department of Defense (DoD).
-The contract is directed toward funding the Company's development of antisense therapeutics to treat the effects of Ebola, Marburg and Junin hemorrhagic viruses, which are seen as biological warfare and bioterrorism agents.
+The contract is directed toward funding the Company's development of antisense therapeutics to treat the effects of Ebola, Marburg and Junin hemorrhagic viruses, which are seen by DoD as potential biological warfare and bioterrorism agents.
 Funding under this contract is expected over two years, with approximately \$18.0 million committed in the first year, and the remainder anticipated in the second year.
-In the first quarter of 2007, the Company recognized \$485,292 in research contract revenue from this contract.
+In the first half of 2007, the Company recognized \$1,740,157 in research contract revenue from this contract.

-In January 2006, the Company announced that the final version of the 2006 defense appropriations act had been approved, which included an allocation of \$11.0 million to fund its ongoing defense-related programs.
+In January 2006, the Company announced that the final version of the 2006 defense appropriations act had been approved, which included an allocation of \$11.0 million to fund the Company's ongoing defense-related programs.
 Net of government administrative costs, it is anticipated that the Company will receive up to \$9.8 million under this allocation.
 The Company's NEUGENE® technology is expected to be used to continue developing therapeutic agents against Ebola, Marburg and dengue viruses, as well as to continue developing countermeasures for anthrax exposure and antidotes for ricin toxin.
 The Company has received signed contracts for three of the projects, with government expenditures of \$7.1 million.
 The Company continues to work with the government to define the scope of work to be performed on the fourth project, dengue viruses.
-The Company expects that funding under these contracts will be received over the next 12 months as it seeks reimbursement for its research under the contracts, and such funding has not yet been received and is not reflected in the Company's 2007 first quarter financial statements.
+The Company expects that funding under these signed contracts will be received over the next 12 months.
+In the second quarter of 2007, the Company recognized \$1,060,028 in research contract revenue from this contract.

 The likelihood of the long-term success of the Company must be considered in light of the expenses, difficulties and delays frequently encountered in the development and commercialization of new pharmaceutical products, competitive factors in the marketplace as well as the burdensome regulatory environment in which the Company operates.
 There can be no assurance that the Company will ever achieve significant revenues or profitable operations.
-In this regard, the Company's long term success may be adversely affected by the resignation of the Company's Chief Executive Officer in March 2007, as the Company must find a permanent CEO.